 Wildlife sightings add another dimension to the experience.
 The larch forests and alpine meadows support populations of pikas, marmots, and ground squirrels, while the area's bird life includes gray jays, Clark's nutcrackers, and occasionally golden eagles soaring on thermals above the peaks.
 During wildflower season in July and August, the meadows burst with Indian paintbrush, mountain avens, and alpine forget-me-nots.

+Early season hiking in June and July offers the best wildflower displays and the most reliable weather, though snow patches may linger in shaded areas near the pass.
+August provides the most stable conditions with warm days and generally clear skies.
 September and early October bring the famous larch display, when the entire valley glows gold against the backdrop of snow-dusted peaks.
 This is the most popular time to visit, so expect more company on the trail and plan accordingly for parking.
-The contrast between golden larches and early snow creates some of the most photogenic conditions in the Canadian Rockies.

 The Moraine Lake parking lot fills extremely early during peak season, often by 6 AM on weekends and holidays.
 Starting your hike early not only ensures parking but also provides the best lighting for photography and the calmest weather conditions.
 Afternoon thunderstorms are common in the high country, making early starts both safer and more comfortable.